LunarTulip/dice/README.md

 - Provide feedback on shortcut-creation failure (and also for roll errors in a non-history-clogging way, while I'm at it)
 - Prettify the interface

-### Debug

-- Correctly display results for nested rolls, which at present aren't just *inelegant* but instead straight-up *wrong*.

 ### Code Prettiness
-- Improve format functions in `lib.rs`
 - Maybe find a way to make the binop-sequence-handling code in `parse.rs` less repetitive?
 - Make the FormatValidationError type implementations not be the horrible hacks they currently are